Douglas254/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  checked on the server logs and found there was an error on the create method

 - Update the number of likes for a toy

   - How I debugged:
+  checked on the developer tools and found its a response fetch error then looked on the controller and found issue was on the update method

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+checked the browser found its an error 404 then looked at the sever logs and found that it was an issue with the routes